Leicester v Liverpool: How to watch on Amazon Prime

 Leicester v Liverpool will kick off at eight:00pm on Boxing Day (Thursday 26th December) 2019.

-You possibly can watch Leicester v Liverpool on Amazon Prime by way of their Premier League web page.
+You may watch Leicester v Liverpool on Amazon Prime by means of their Premier League web page.

-All it’s essential do is choose which sport you wish to watch from the record.
+All you must do is choose which sport you wish to watch from the record.

-When you don’t have an account, try the newest Amazon Prime provides together with a 30-day free trial that offers you full entry to all Premier League video games on the platform.
+When you don’t have an account, try the newest Amazon Prime affords together with a 30-day free trial that provides you with full entry to all Premier League video games on the platform.

-A subscription often prices simply £7.99 monthly and consists of your complete Amazon Prime Video library in addition to free next-day supply on hundreds of things from the principle Amazon retailer.
+A subscription often prices simply £7.99 monthly and consists of your complete Amazon Prime Video library in addition to free next-day supply on 1000’s of things from the principle Amazon retailer.

 - Check out the newest offers for Amazon Prime this season